 A Brief Rundown of SMA

-In this area I will give you a quick, high-level fly-by of the neurological disorder.
-This is the disorder that has put Little David in a wheelchair from beginning to where he is today in his journey with SMA and the treatments he has had along the way.
+This is the neurological disorder that has put Little David in a wheelchair from the age of 4 to where he is today in his journey with SMA and the treatments he has had along the way.
 Make sure you read about this young man’s situation and his struggles to date.
 More details can be found on the first page of this very site entitled SpecialNeedsPeople.Click on the link if you didn’t get a chance to read Little David’s adventure.

-SMA is an abbreviation for Spinal Muscle Atrophy.
+SMA is an abbreviation for Spinal Muscular Atrophy

 SMA is a neurological disorder.
 It is not contagious.
 SMA is a genetic disease that attacks nerve cells called motor neurons in the spinal cord and the brain stem.
 When the motor neurons die, this cuts off communication to the muscles which then get progressively weaker and atrophy due to lack of use.
 Of course, being a genetic disease, SMA runs in families.
 As you can imagine, atrophied muscles affect walking, crawling, swallowing, breathing, head and neck control.
 The level of muscle control varies due to a number of factors from the age of onset to the level of intensity of the disorder.
 There are basically 4 primary types of the disorder although, like most disorders, there are variances but we can pretty accurately divide the disorder into 4 basic types.